Telehealth criteria during the COVID-19 response

 - Do you authorise me as your (name of health profession: GP, physiotherapist, etc) to lodge your claim with ACC?

 - Do you authorise your records to be collected or disclosed to ACC to help determine cover for your claim, determine what you'll be entitled to, or for research purposes (such as injury prevention, or assessment, and rehabilitation)?

 Safe use of Zoom

 Zoom is a frequently used communication tool to deliver services via Telehealth.
-Being free, and almost universally accessible, it's an effective tool for communicating with clients when face-to-face consultations aren't possible.
+Being free, and almost universally accessible, it's an effective tool for communicating with clients when in-person consultations aren't possible.